Owing money for a Centrelink debt

 Read more about Tax refund garnishee and how we work with the ATO.

-If you aren't repaying your debt at a suitable rate, we may issue a Departure Prohibition Order.
+If you're not repaying your debt at a suitable rate, we may issue a Departure Prohibition Order.
 It'll stop you from leaving Australia until you either:

 - pay your debt in full